martinrs/discordChatQueue/README.md

 ### Setting up the bot application

-Once you have cloned or downloaded the project, you will need to create a file in the same directory named `.env`.
+Once you have cloned or downloaded the project, you will need to create a file in the same directory named `.env` - that's right.
+Just a dot and three letters.
+Nothing else.

 The file contents must be the following:
 ```
-# .env Testbot
+# Secret Discord token
 DISCORD_TOKEN=Your bot token goes here
 BOT_LINK=Your bot link goes here
 ```